Intellectual Challenges & Creative Experiments

 Cohort-Based

-Our Goal: To continually create fleeting communities that leave people with new friends they shared creative and intellectual life with in meaningful ways.
+Our Goal: To continually create fleeting interest-based communities that leave people with friends they shared creative and intellectual life with in meaningful ways.

 Although our events are connected by a theme, each one also stands on its own.